For Immediate Release: January 24, 2015

-At 12:06 p.m. the first angler entered the weigh-in tent amongst a crowd of excited onlookers.
-The winning fish didn’t arrive at the weigh-in tent until approximately 2:30, but Art Karskay from Nisswa, MN, landed it- a walleye weighing 4.73 lbs - caught in 55 feet of water.
-When asked about his strategy, Art said,” We fished in the same area last year and my son won a prize, so we thought we’d give it a shot again, and I am very excited that it worked.”
-He will go home with a new Ford or GMC pick-up truck from Mills Automotive Group.
-Winning the Catch of the Day Extravaganza Give-Away ice fishing package valued at nearly $9,000 was James Bruggeman of Buffalo, MN.
-His perch weighed in at .58 lbs so he also took home a MarCum LX-3 for 66th place on the leader board.
-15-year old Nick Peterson from Brainerd landed the 24th place prize of $2,400 cash with a 1.4 lb tulibee in about 60 feet of water.
-Fortunately he was fishing with the Special Edition Emerald Shiner Color Lindy Rattlin’ Flyer Spoon, which boosted his prize by $3,000.
-When asked what he was going to do with the cash,Nickstated, “I’m saving for a truck as I will be getting my license in the next year.”
-There were 382 fish registered in the three-hour contest.
+At 12:02 p.m. the first angler entered the weigh-in tent carrying a perch.
+The winning fish didn’t arrive until approximately 2:45, but Steven Baumgartner from Owatonna, MN, landed it- a northern pike weighing 6.73 lbs - caught with a shiner in just 15 feet of water.
+When asked about his strategy, Steven said,” I wasn’t having luck at 26 feet, so I thought I’d give it a try in shallow water, and that sure worked.”
+Baumgartner chose the new GMC pick-up truck from Mills Automotive Group.
+Winning the Catch of the Day Extravaganza Give-Away ice fishing package valued at nearly $9,000 was Rome Anding of Lake City, MN.
+His perch weighed in at .65 lbs so he also took home a StrikeMaster Ice Auger for 141st place on the leader board.
+Anding has been attending the contest for 10 years and was more than happy to hook up a new Ice Castle to his truck for the ride back home.
+There were a record 1,240 fish registered in the three-hour contest.

 Hailed as the world's largest charitable ice fishing contest, there are two notable characteristics about this event, it is completely volunteer run and 100% of the proceeds are donated to charities throughout the Brainerd Lakes Area.
 The Brainerd Jaycees invest more than 20,000 hours in the planning of the contest.
-Amongst the 400 volunteers was Matt Castle, the chairman of the tournament this year.
-He said, "We are thrilled with the great turnout for this year’s contest.
-The impact on our community is immeasurable, and I am humbled to be a part of it all."
+Amongst the 400 volunteers was Sarah Stenerson, the chairperson of the tournament this year.
+She said, "This was a great day for us, for our contestants, and for the entire community.
+The 25th anniversary of the Extravaganza was a phenomenal success!”

 The largest beneficiary isConfidenceLearningCenter, an outdoor recreational facility for people with developmental disabilities, but an estimated 50 charities will benefit from the proceeds of the event.
 The Brainerd Jaycees have donated nearly $3 -million to charities since the first Extravaganza was held in 1991.